Case Studies

 Here’s how these apps met their end:

-• Google+: Despite reaching 200 million users, it failed due to low engagement—users spent mere seconds on the platform compared to hours on competitors.
+• Google+: Despite reaching 200 million users, it failed due to low engagement; users spent mere seconds on the platform compared to hours on competitors, demonstrating that a large user base doesn't guarantee viability without active participation.

-• Yik Yak: Abandoned its core anonymity feature, leading to a massive loss in its primary audience and a 76% drop in downloads before its eventual shutdown.
+• Yik Yak: Abandoned its core anonymity feature and pivoted its strategy, leading to a massive loss in its primary audience and a significant drop in engagement.
+This highlights the danger of alienating core users in pursuit of broader appeal.

-• Hailo: Failed because of poor target group understanding and a UX that couldn't keep pace with the aggressive expansion of Uber and Lyft.
+• Hailo: Failed because of poor target group understanding and a UX that couldn't keep pace with the aggressive expansion of Uber and Lyft, proving that market dominance requires constant innovation and user-centric design.

 There are tons of other lessons to learn from these killed apps.
 In our experience, the most resilient products in 2026 are those that treat retention as a product feature rather than a marketing goal.
 If you would like to see more content like this, let us know!